swcarpentry/website/_posts/2016/05/2016-05-23-first-dc-r-darwin.md

 [Charles Darwin University](http://www.cdu.edu.au/) was filled with joy, enthusiastic attendees and extra degrees of warm.

-This workshop was a self-organised workshop led by COMBINE with help of local organisers mainly from the [Menzies School of Health Research](http://www.menzies.edu.au/).
-After some emails sent back and forward, three months before the workshop, we planned to have an R data carpentry workshop based on the answers of a custom-made survey (prepared by Steven).
+This was a self-organised workshop led by COMBINE with help of local organisers mainly from the [Menzies School of Health Research](http://www.menzies.edu.au/).
+After some emailing back and forth, three months before the workshop, we planned to have an R data carpentry workshop based on the answers of a custom-made survey (prepared by Steven).
 Then, two COMBINE instructors were called, so Westa and I volunteered for this workshop and started with preps.
 The workshop was capped for 30 people with a nominal fee to cover for catering ($50 AUD).
 People were well-disposed and a good sign was that